Faculty

 Undergraduate Students

-Taylor Kearbey – tkearbey@vols.utk.edu Pursuing a B.S. in Biochemistry |
+Taylor Kearbey – tkearbey@vols.utk.edu Pursuing a B.S. in Chemistry with a minor in English Polar Side Chain-Containing Conjugated Polymers |

-Kilbey Group Alumni
+Kilbey Group Graduate Alumni

-- Danielle Chun, Ph.D.
+- Nia Parker, Ph.D.

 - Bishal Upadhyay, M.S., Research and Developmental Scientist at SACO AEI Polymers